Faculty Appointment Designations (Tracks) within the School of Medicine

 The three tenure-eligible (te) appointment designations are:

-- Academic Investigator (AI) – 80% of time devoted to research, with a variable amount of time spent teaching
+- Academic Investigator (AI) – a majority of effort in research, with a balance in teaching and service.

-- Clinician Educator (CE) – 80% of time devoted to patient care and teaching, with a variable amount of research; scholarship is required
+- Clinician Educator (CE) – at least 80% time devoted to patient care and/or medical education.

 The three tenure-ineligible (ti) appointment designations are:

-- Clinical Faculty (CF) – majority of time devoted to clinical service and teaching; scholarship is optional and variable
+- Clinical Faculty (CF) – majority of time devoted to clinical activity.

 - Research Faculty (RF) – this is further broken down into two tracks: Independent Research and Research Support; majority of time devoted to PI research; teaching is optional